 F.2.3 Key Transportation Bottleneck Relief

-The Project is also anticipated to reduce VMT for trucks able to charge at the Port rather than refueling at nearby facilities, which could provide bottleneck relief.
+The Project is also anticipated to reduce VMT as trucks will be able to charge at the Port rather than refueling at nearby facilities, which could provide bottleneck relief.
 However, no data is available to quantitatively support this benefit.

 F.2.4 Multi-Modal Strategy